Image: The Parcel illustration by Raffi Anderian

 Nightswimming commissioned Anosh to write that play, Bombay Black, and our collaboration throughout the writing, workshop, rehearsal and production process was deeply satisfying.
 Bombay Black was a great success, with the Cahoots Theatre production receiving the Dora Award for Outstanding New Play.

-Anosh approached Nightswimming about creating an adaptation of The Parcel that would once again focus on dance and physical movement to tell key elements of the story, draw on what we experienced creating Bombay Black, and ask us to venture into the unknown.
+Anosh approached Nightswimming about creating a new work inspired by the characters of The Parcel that would once again focus on dance and physical movement to tell key elements of the story, draw on what we experienced creating Bombay Black, and ask us to venture into the unknown.
 It is imagined as a large scale production, with movement at its heart, with only enough text to ensure that plot and character are accessible and moving, and it tackles challenging ideas in a challenging milieu…the hijra community in Bombay’s red light district.

 More about the process: